AdobeDocs/audience-manager.ko-KR/help/using/reporting/audience-optimization-reports/metadata-files-intro/datafiles-intro.md

 seo-description: A data file contains impression, click, or conversion data.
 When formatted properly, you can import this data into Audience Manager and use it in the Audience Optimization reports and for Actionable Log Files.
 Format your data files according to the specifications in this section.
 seo-title: Data Files for Audience Optimization Reports and Actionable Log Files
 solution: Audience Manager
-title: Audience Optimization 보고서용 데이터 파일 및 실행 가능 로그 파일
+title: Audience Optimization 보고서 및 실행 가능 로그 파일용 데이터 파일
 uuid: c19eb0c7-47c1-4cdf-8a6c-cd15fe04c379
 feature: Log Files
 exl-id: 0da2c1d3-5ff8-40dd-b831-21d8941688ce